 UK, each with varying degrees of censorship, and we'll be discussing the cuts made to each of them in this episode of the series.

 Lee vs Murphy for the 1973 cinema release

 Censorship solely for the sake of censorship

-sake of entertainment without any contextual justification.
+of entertainment without any contextual justification.
 Although Murphy acknowledged the fact that the film was fantastical in nature, he felt that the level of brutality and sadism could only be accommodated at the adults-only 'X' category.
+Even at the

-Even at the highest classification, he stated that cuts were required to various scenes of so-called "excessive" violence, as well as various imitable techniques.
-As a result, a cuts list was drawn up on August 14th , with cuts demanded
+highest classification, he stated that cuts were required to various scenes of so-called "excessive" violence, as well as various imitable techniques.
+As a result, a cuts list was drawn up on August 14th , with cuts demanded in almost every

 Cut Scenes: Bolo vs guards